Return to Home Page

 Beinn Dearg Bheag:

-The descent towards Loch na Sealga is quite steep but straight-forward.
+The descent towards Loch na Sealga was steep but straight-forward.

 Loch na Sealga:

 The track alongside Loch na Sealga is not fantastic.
-At one point I lost the track and ended-up trying to wade through thigh-deep bracken.
-I felt relieved to reach the end of Loch na Sealga but was disappointed that the boat house, marked on the 1:25000 map, is no longer there.
+At one point I lost the track and ended-up wading through thigh-deep bracken.
+I felt relieved to reach the end of Loch na Sealga but disappointed that the boat house marked on the 1:25000 map was no longer there.

 Loch na Sealga: